xbeat/Machine-Learning/README.md

 Introduction to Vision Transformer (ViT)

 The Vision Transformer (ViT) is a groundbreaking model that applies the Transformer architecture, originally designed for natural language processing, to computer vision tasks.
 It treats images as sequences of patches, enabling the model to capture global dependencies and achieve state-of-the-art performance on various image classification benchmarks.

+## Normalizing vs. Scaling in Python

+Normalizing vs. Scaling: What's the Difference?

+Normalizing and scaling are two crucial data preprocessing techniques in machine learning and data analysis.
+While often used interchangeably, they serve distinct purposes and have different mathematical foundations.
+This presentation will explore their differences, implementations, and practical applications.

 ## Creating and Manipulating Tensors with PyTorch